AaronForce1/cartopress/cartopress-todo.md

 * add a readonly field for CartoDB ID (thinking floated right on the same level as the edit data checkbox)
 * display empty map with base layer only on edit page load if no geodata available
 * display map of location on edit page load if geodata is available
+* add the ability to move the point on the map to change the location
 * fix responsive css
-* change color of input when user selects address to better match the look remove color permanently when user checks the edit fields button (right now the color returns when user un-checked the box)
+* ~~change color of input when user selects address to better match the look~~ **DONE - just left a border and removed background color and font styling**
+* ~~remove color permanently when user checks the edit fields button (right now the color returns when user un-checked the box)~~ **DONE - removes the ent class when user unchecks the button**
 * ensure non-admin users can use geolocator (have to test, but i think its only available to admin users right now_
 * create documentation in github
 * create marketing page on github.io page with download button and tutorial/demo